 What’s the difference between the power of sale and foreclosure?

-In a Power of Sale, the lender forces a sale on the public market and gets all funds owed to them, while the current owner keeps any excess profit.
+In a Power of Sale, the lender forces a sale on the public market.
+They get all funds owed to them, while the current owner keeps any excess profit.
 In a Foreclosure, the lender takes ownership and also keeps all profits from the sale.

 What is a Power of Sale?

-But this isn’t like may be envisioning: some sort of auction of the house on the front lawn, where the home sells at the highest offer for a steep discount.
+But this isn’t like may be envisioning.
+It’s not some sort of auction of the house on the front lawn, where the home sells at the highest offer.

 In a power of sale, the lender must sell the property at fair market value.
 It cannot be sold at a deep discount.
 In a Power of Sale, the owner is still on title but because they are behind on payments, the lender is forcing a sale.